 What Is Microfinance?
 How Does it Work

+Microfinance meaning, in simple words, indicates providing banking facilities to those who do not have access to traditional financial services.
 Financial services are an efficient way to help meet your personal goals.
 But how do these solutions impact the economy on a larger scale?
-By facilitating cash flow and liquidity in the market.
-But when most of the population cannot access these services, growth gets stunted.
+Obviously by facilitating cash flow and liquidity in the market.

+That said, what happens when most of the population cannot access these services?
+As a result, growth gets stunted.
 One reason for the financial exclusion is the stringent eligibility requirements set by institutions.
-Due to these, individuals in the low-income group are often left out.
+Due to these, individuals belonging to the low-income group are often left out.
 However, microfinance serves as a viable solution, promoting financial inclusion.

-But what is microfinance?
-Read on to know all about it, its importance, benefits and more.
+Read on to learn all about microfinance, its importance, benefits and more.

-Microfinance in India and across the globe refers to the financial services made accessible to those who cannot access them through traditional institutions.
+Microfinance in India refers to the financial services made accessible to those who cannot access them through traditional institutions.
 Microfinance was traditionally made available through microfinance institutions (MFIs).

 A microfinance company is often differentiated based on the service it offers.
 Listed below are the basic financial services offered through microfinance: